 One unique thing about this pickholder is that this one is roomy.

-It's a tad larger than the usual pick holders so it will hold your large or odd-shaped pick without it being so tight that you need a crowbar to dig it out!"
+It's a tad larger than the usual guitar pick holder so it will hold your large or odd-shaped pick without it being so tight that you need a crowbar to dig it out!"

 - Donna K.